bosh/mpf-docs/docs/config/shots.md

 shot profile might specify that it's flashing slowly, and each hit makes it flash faster and faster until it's been hit enough times, etc.

-You can specify different shot profile on a per-mode basis, meaning a shot can have one behavior in the base mode and then take on another behavior when a higher-priority mode is started.
-The tracking of various states of the shot profiles is maintained on a per-mode basis.
+In previous versions of MPF, you could specify different shot profiles on the same shot on a per-mode basis, meaning the same shot can have one behavior in the base mode and then take on another behavior when a higher-priority mode is started.
+Shots are no longer definable outside of mode configuration files, and are no longer allowed to be defined in multiple places.

+The current best practice for shot overriding is to define your base shots in your base mode.
+When higher priority want to override behaviors on a certain shot, declare a new shot with a similar name in the new mode, using the same switch and optionally using the `block: true` option on the shot_profile to prevent lower priority modes from processing the switch hit.

 You can group multiple shots together into *shot groups* for group-level functionality like posting events when all the shots in a group in the